endlessm/xapian-glib/README.md

     # make install

-If you want to use an alternative location, use the `--prefix` configuration switch with the `autogen.sh` script.
+If you want to use an alternative location, use the `--prefix` configuration switch with the `configure` script.

 ## License